ArdhitoN/AISafetyIntervention_LiteratureExtraction/docs/LLM_Assisted_Graph_Merging_Step1.md

   - Context / reasoning (why the node exists): node notes + rationales from linked edges
   - Source metadata (paper_id, with optional fields reserved for title/section/paragraph)
   - Linked edges (immediate connections with type, rationale, confidence, and source)
+  - Immediate neighbor nodes (A.IN1+ and B.IN1+) as lightweight summaries (name/aliases only)

 ## Files Overview
 - `src/merge_types.py`
   - `SourceMetadata`: identifies where a node/edge came from (currently `paper_id` from the output filename; placeholders for `title`, `section`, `paragraph_id`).
   - `LinkedEdgeSummary`: short record of an immediate connection (edge type, rationale, confidence, and source).
   - `NodeAggregate`: collected per-node data from all occurrences across outputs.
+Adds `neighbor_node_keys` and `attributes_by_source` (array entries per paper/DOI) to enable provenance-aware, recursive merges.
-  - `NodeViewForComparison`: the per-node view handed to the LLM later (text, aliases, context, sources, linked edges).
+  - `NodeViewForComparison`: the per-node view handed to the LLM later (text, aliases, context, sources, linked edges, and `neighbors`).
   - `NodeComparisonInput`: a pair of `NodeViewForComparison` (data-only) for A vs B.
   - Edge types (`EdgeViewForComparison`, `EdgeComparisonInput`) are defined for a later step.

 - `src/merge_indexer.py`
   - `build_merge_index(output_dir)`: reads parsed `OutputSchema` JSON files from `output/`, aggregates nodes by canonical name (lowercased), merges aliases and notes, and collects linked edge rationales as context.
   - Produces `MergeIndex` with `nodes: Dict[node_key, NodeAggregate]`.
+  - Populates `neighbor_node_keys` by co-occurrence within the same paper (all targets in a paper are considered 1-hop neighbors of each other).
+Only node IDs are recorded; no neighbor edges are pulled.
+  - Fills `attributes_by_source` with one entry per paper holding node attributes (text, canonical_text, aliases, notes, confidence) alongside `paper_id` and optional `doi`.
+  - Aggregates edges into `edges: Dict[edge_type, EdgeAggregate]`, also with `attributes_by_source` per paper (node_pairs, rationales, confidence_samples) for recursive merging and provenance-aware edge analysis.

 - `src/merge_input_builder.py`
   - `build_node_comparison_input(index, key_a, key_b)`: converts two aggregates to a data-only `NodeComparisonInput`.